Table of Contents

 How Long Does Cocaine Stay in Your Blood?

 Cocaine enters the bloodstream quickly, whether it’s smoked, snorted, or injected.
 It doesn’t stay there for long, though.
-The drug can be detected in blood tests for only 1 or 2 days after use.
+The drug can be detected in blood tests for only 1 to 2 days after use.

 How Long Does Cocaine Stay in Saliva?

 Cocaine can be detected in saliva shortly after use, making saliva tests another option for drug screening.
-Cocaine and its metabolites can be found in saliva as soon as minutes after use, and typically stay detectable for 1 to 2 days.
+Cocaine and its metabolites can be found in saliva minutes after use, and typically stay detectable for 1 to 2 days.
 With heavy use, cocaine may be found in saliva for up to a week.

 How Long Does Cocaine Stay in Your System for a Drug Test?